The 5 worst tasting foods you can forage

 4) Seaweed

-The most famous dish in the UK that’s seaweed based is a Welsh nation dish called Laverbread, a type of paste used to flavor other dishes that’s made from the type of seaweed called Laver.
+One of the easiest to gather and most abundant plants is also one of the worst-tasting foods you can forage.
+The most famous dish in the UK that’s seaweed-based is a Welsh national dish called Laverbread, a type of paste used to flavor other dishes that is made from a type of seaweed called Laver.
 It’s supposed to be used the same way you’d use mustard, as a flavoring to other dishes or a light spread on something as it has a very powerful flavor, but that flavor is an acquired taste.
 If you took several cabbages and condensed them down into a paste and added some salt, that’s similar to the taste of laverbread.
-As for seaweed on its own, it has a very strange and slippery texture and the tastes vary greatly across the different types, but i have yet to find one that’s even worth picking up off the beach, never mind bothering to cook.
+As for seaweed on its own, it has a very strange and slippery texture and the tastes vary greatly across the different types, but I have yet to find one that’s even worth picking up off the beach, never mind bothering to cook.

 5) Hawthorn berries

-One of the most common shrubs in the UK, the hawthorn can be found in the vast majority of parks, canal paths, woodlands and country hedgerows.
-They produce a large amount of small red berries that i haven’t seen a single other person bother to forage, probably because of their taste.
-They are very soft and mushy when ripe and taste a bit like overly ripe apple.
-If you took a sweet eating apple and peeled the skin off it and left it for a day so the whole thing turned brown, and then ate it, that’s the taste i mean by overly ripe apple.
-If you mix them into something like a pie with some apples and sugar they work quite well, but on their own they aren’t great, and you get the sense that they may have gone off while chewing them.
+One of the most common shrubs in the UK, the hawthorn can be found in the vast majority of parks, canal paths, woodlands, and country hedgerows.
+They produce a large amount of small red berries that I haven’t seen a single other person bother to forage, probably because of their taste.
+They are very soft and mushy when ripe and taste a bit like overly ripe apples.
+If you took a sweet-eating apple and peeled the skin off it and left it for a day so the whole thing turned brown, and then ate it, that’s the taste I mean by overly ripe apple.
+If you mix them into something like a pie with some apples and sugar they work quite well, but on their own, they aren’t great, and you get the sense that they may have gone off while chewing them.